 About the DYW program, Jordann says that she thinks the program really helped her to be able to gain a lot of skills that would help me in the future.

-According to Lyn Bergdoll, program chair, she was very impressed with Jordann's singing and acting when she starred in "Footloose" at West York High School, but she was even more impressed by her internal talents.
-She's extremely motivated and very responsible.
-"She's just a joy to work with, and such a wonderful role model for all young people."
+According to Lyn Bergdoll, Program Chair, she was very impressed with Jordann's singing and acting when she starred in FOOTLOOSE at West York Area High School last spring.
+She was even more impressed by her other abilities.
+"Jordann is extremely motivated and very responsible.
+She's just a joy to work with, and such a wonderful role model for all young people."

-Getting to know Jordann
+Getting to Know Jordann

-Jordann currently is a junior at West York High School.
+Jordann currently is a senior at West York High School.
 Honors and Awards include: National Honor Society, Top 7% of her class, 1st Place in the West York Talent Show, Future Leaders of York, Best Witness Award-Mock Trial, and the Cross Country Sportmanship Award.
 She is active in her community by participating in the Special Olympics Polar Plunge, Four Diamonds Mini-THON, Painting parking meters in York City, YMCA Race against Racism, All Souls Community Center-New Orleans, York YMCA Turkey Trot and National Night Out Volunteer.

 She participates in High School Musicals, High School Choir, Legacy Select Ensemble Choir, Mock Trial, School Newspaper, Student Council, Environthon Team, Varsity Cross Country and is active in the St. Andrew's Youth Group.

-She is trained as Pre-Professional in Ballet, Pointe, and performed a Classical Ballet Variation en Pointe to Coppelia: Swanhilda Variation Act III for her talent presentation.
+She is trained as a Pre-Professional in Ballet and Pointe.
+Jordann performed a Classical Ballet Variation en Pointe to "Coppelia: Swanhilda Variation Act III" for her talent presentation.